monetha/TrustReputationSmartContracts/README.md

 truffle migrate --network=kovan
 ```

-P.S. you can add settings for another network in `truffle.js` file
+You can add settings for another network in `truffle.js` file